Observation of increasing bending rigidity of graphene with temperature: Results and Discussion

-The ZA mode behaviour is seen to be in good agreement with the model in Eq.~\eqref{eq:two}.
-With mass density $\rho_{2D} = 7.6 \times 10^{-7}$ kg/m$^2$ we obtain temperature dependent measurements of the bending rigidity presented in Fig.~\ref{fig:two}.
-As can be seen, the bending rigidity increases with temperature.
-From a weighted, linear fit of the measurement points we obtain a relation for $\kappa(T)$, given by
+The temperature-dependent measurements of graphene $\kappa(T)$ are presented in \Figref{fig:comp_results} as filled circular points with error bars.
+As can be seen, the bending rigidity is experimentally observed to increase with temperature.
+A weighted linear fit of $\kappa(T)$ based on the experimental measurements of this work is plotted with a solid blue line, and is given by

-The errors are one standard deviation of the weighted fit.
-The fit is performed on a narrow temperature range, and it is not clear that a linear relation between $\kappa$ and sample temperature is correct for a larger temperature range.
+The error bars are one standard deviation of the weighted fit.
+The fit is performed on a narrow temperature range, and it is not \textit{a priori} evident that a linear relation between $\kappa$ and sample temperature $T$ is correct for a larger temperature range.
+Therefore, we have used a solid line only in the range $T \in [280, 440]$ K. With a dashed, blue line we have extrapolated this fit as a ``best case" scenario between $T = 0$ and $600$~K. With dashed dark grey lines we have made an envelope with the standard deviations from the fit in \Eqref{eq:three}.
+According to this fit the bending rigidity at room temperature (300 K) is about $\kappa_{\text{fit}}(300 \text{K}) \approx 1.49$ eV.